 Horseradish is believed to have originated in Europe, where it was lauded for its medicinal properties through the centuries.
 In the United States, in a region of the Mississippi River floodplain called the ‘American Bottoms’ in southwestern Illinois, is where the vast majority of North America’s horseradish supply is grown.

 Other states grow the root in lesser quantities, including California, New Jersey, Oregon, and Wisconsin.
-Canada also grows horseradish, and it is still cultivated in a number of European countries.
+Canada also grows horseradish, and it is still cultivated in Europe.

-While the sturdy, tapered root is harvested for culinary use, the foliage has little commercial value today, though the leaves were used with the root back in the Middle Ages.
+The sturdy, tapered root is harvested for culinary use.
 Top quality roots are white, straight, and free of speckling or discoloration with a diameter close to 2 inches, weighing in at a couple pounds each.
 Horseradish root is most often ground or shredded, but can be dehydrated to lock in its pungent flavor.

 Types & Varieties

 Horseradish is a robust plant, able to regenerate from small pieces of root.
-It is especially fond of potassium-rich soil, ample sunlight, and can be planted in spring or fall for harvest in late fall and winter (or left to overwinter till early spring).
+Plants thrive in potassium-rich soil, ample sunlight, and can be planted in spring or fall for harvest in late fall and winter (or left to overwinter till early spring).

 Pests & Diseases

-There are not many pesticides for horseradish, though pre- and post-emergence herbicide applications are recommended.
-Fungicides are often used to treat foliar diseases such as white rust, bacterial leaf spot, ramularia leaf spot, and cercospora.
-Verticillium can cause root discoloration, affecting crops if untreated.
+Pre- and post-emergent herbicide applications are recommended to treat foliar diseases such as white rust, bacterial leaf spot, ramularia leaf spot, and cercospora.
+Verticillium can cause root discoloration, a?ecting crops if untreated.

 Storage & Packaging